fabianbrash/Recipes/AZURE.md

 ### And I have the Java JDK, Maven, and Git installed(actually a bunch more dev stuff is installed on the machine) and we are going to build our Java APP and push it to an APP Service

+### You also have to add a a Capability manually to your agent this is under Agent Pools > Default > Agents > YOUR_AGENT > Capabilities I had to add Name: maven Value: maven

+### This will be under "User-defined capabilities" just hit the "+" and add it, again this came from the pretty useful error message from the failed build

 ```azure-pipelines.yml```